-The other way in which the economic status of families could make a difference is by making a difference in the degree to which the conditions of openness themselves are fulfilled.
+The other way in which the economic status of families could make a difference is in the degree to which the conditions of openness themselves are fulfilled.
 Openness requires two kinds of conditions.
 First, it requires that all children be provided with the conditions of early childhood required for them to develop the cognitive abilities, such as language skills, and motivational tendencies, such as discipline and ambition, that are required for success in school and in later life.
-This abilities and aspirations should not be affected by their social class."
-(A Theory of Justice, p.
-63.)

-requirement is difficult to meet, but as I have said earlier, the main obstacles to meeting it are poverty and the diversity of family values rather than inequality per se.
+This requirement is difficult to meet, but as I have said earlier, the main obstacles to meeting it are poverty and the diversity of family values rather than inequality per se.

-In regard to elementary and secondary education, however, inequality is a serious problem, if schools available to children of the well-to-do are far better than those available to children from poorer families, enabling these children to dominate the competition for places in higher education and subsequent careers.
+In regard to elementary and secondary education, however, inequality is a serious problem, if schools available to children of the well-to-do are (p.67) far better than those available to children from poorer families, enabling these children to dominate the competition for places in higher education and subsequent careers.
 This means that openness is violated if there are poor children who would have been equally strong candidates for positions of advantage if they had had the kind of education available to the rich, but were not such candidates because they did not in fact have this education.
 (These children would have ability in the relevant institution-dependent sense.)